ballerina-platform/ballerina-dev-website/learn/get-started/write-a-grpc-service-with-ballerina.md

 ## Implement the gRPC service

-As with any other Ballerina Program, you need to create a Ballerina project.
-Then, you can generate the service code in the project and write the business logic.
+Ballerina uses projects to group code.
+You need to create a Ballerina project and generate the service code in the project and write the business logic.

 ### Create the service project